ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch12-audio.md

 ### Load resources

-After all the textures have been loaded we can load the music and sound effects.
+After all the textures have been loaded, we can load the music and sound effects.
 There is a file with the music that is called `8bit-spaceshooter.ogg` and two `wav` files with sound effects, `explosion.wav` and `laser.wav`.
 The music is in the file format Ogg Vorbis which is supported by most, but not